The beautifully designed Simplex Kettle cannot help but transport us back to a “simpler time”.

 The U.S. government-funded studies carried out by none other than the Centers for Disease Control and Prevention (the CDC) concluded the following;

 They reported that the COVID-19 disease caused by the SARS-CoV-2 virus could live anywhere between 2-3 days on plastic and stainless steel, but not longer than 4 hours on COPPER.

 Now, that should be a strong incentive for us to put our trust in a copper tea kettle!

 You can read more about this here by following this link: https://www.copper.org/applications/antimicrobial/COVID-19.html

 Taking Care of Your Simplex Heritage Copper Tea Kettle

 First, please let me just say that it is very important that you fit the lid on the tea kettle correctly.
 Make sure it is firmly in place and snug or you will have steam escaping from its seal.
 You don’t want this to happen because you will never hear that beautiful whistle if it’s not well sealed.
 Besides, it’s just not the right way to do it.
 Now, that being said, the rest is pretty darn simple.

-If you’d like, the inside of the kettle can just be rinsed and then dried with a dishcloth or paper towel.
+If you’re wondering how to clean the inside of a Simplex Tea Kettle, know that it can just be rinsed and then dried with a dishcloth or paper towel.
 The opening is large enough that you should be able to accomplish this without too much fuss.
 You can always just let it air dry as well.
-Remember that your water quality will determine how often you will need to wash or rinse out the inside.

-The copper on the outside will be all nice and shiny when your gorgeous kettle is brand new.
+Now let’s talk about the copper on the outside which will be all nice and shiny when your gorgeous kettle is brand new.
 With time, the color will soften up and mellow as it ages beautifully.
 If you like that vintage look, leave it alone and appreciate it.
 If not, you can bring it back to shiny youthfulness with any one of the many copper cleaning products that are available.